lorrainescanlon/brendan-the-navigator/README.md

 ### A live demo of the website can be found [here](https://lorrainescanlon.github.io/brendan-the-navigator/index.html)

 ## UX
-This website is aimed at users who have an interest in learning about history.
-It aims to appeal to users with an interest in Irish and martitime history.
+This website is aimed at users who have an interest in history.
+It aims to appeal to users looking to know more about Irish history and martitime exploration.

 ## User stories
-- As a user I want to the purpose of the website to be clear and immediate.
+- As a user I want the purpose of the website to be clear and immediate.
 - As a user I don't want to be overwhelmed by a cluttered landing page.
 - As a user I want to easily navigate between the different pages on the site.
 - As a user I want to be presented with the content in a chronolgical form.